Content & Internet marketing strategies, 2013

 Competing online is hard.

-You either need to commit 100% and make a solid effort to dominate your niche, or concede the online market altogether.
+You either need to commit 100% and make a solid effort to dominate your niche, or concede altogether.

 Doing things in half measures is worse than doing nothing because you end up investing time, money and effort for the same result.

-Online marketing in 2013 is all about content.
+Online marketing in 2013 and beyond is all about content.
 Content is becoming more and more important as time goes by.
 The reasons?

 - Google has introduced changes such as Panda and Penguin that now reward good content